 While you waiting for the water to come to a boil, you can cut the grape tomatoes in half vertically.

-3. When the pasta is done, scoop out a little pasta water and keep it on the side.
-(This is to keep in case you want to thin out the pasta sauce at the end.)
+2. When the pasta is done, scoop out a little pasta water (careful not to burn yourself!) and keep it on the side.
+This is to keep in case you want to thin out the pasta sauce at the end.

-Then, drain the pasta and add it back to the pot, along with the tomatoes, pesto, Parmesan, and cans of tuna, undrained.
+Then, drain the pasta and add it back to the pot, along with the tomatoes, pesto, and cans of tuna, undrained.
+And, don't forget the squeeze of lemon!

-As I mentioned at the beginning, pesto pasta with tuna is so easy to customize to your own tastes, because you can just swap in or add whatever ingredients you like when you are mixing the pasta at the end.
+As I mentioned at the beginning, this pesto tuna pasta is so easy to customize to your own tastes, because you can just swap in or add whatever ingredients you like when you are mixing the pasta at the end.

 Add-in ideas:

-- sliced sun dried tomatoes for more intense tomato flavor, either instead of or in addition to the grape tomatoes
+- Add sliced sun dried tomatoes for more intense tomato flavor, either instead of or in addition to the grape tomatoes.

 Substitution ideas:

-- If you don't have fresh tomatoes, you can either use sun dried tomatoes as mentioned above, or try swapping in chopped roasted red bell peppers!
+- If you don't have fresh tomatoes, you can use sun dried tomatoes as mentioned above.
+Or try swapping in chopped roasted red bell peppers!

 - Tuna pesto pasta tastes best the day it's made, in my opinion.
 However, once prepared, you can store the pasta in the fridge, tightly covered, and it will keep for 3 - 4 days.